iterative/dvc.org/content/docs/command-reference/list.md

 Only the root directory is listed by default, but the `-R` option can be used to list files recursively.

-Please note that `dvc list` doesn't check whether the listed data (tracked by DVC) actually exists in remote storage, so it's not guaranteed whether it can be accessed with `dvc get`, `dvc import`, or `dvc.api`.
+Note that `dvc list` doesn't check whether the listed data (tracked by DVC) actually exists in remote storage, so it's not guaranteed whether it can be accessed with `dvc get`, `dvc import`, or `dvc.api`.